Skip to Content

 He emphasizes that digital twins in heritage shouldn’t aim to duplicate buildings, but monitor environmental and structural factors over time, such as air quality, energy performance, seismic vulnerability and other variables to make informed decisions.

-At Carleton, Santana and his colleague Stephen Fai are creating a digital twin of the Rideau Canal, a World Heritage Site in the heart of Ottawa.
+At Carleton, Santana and his colleague Stephen Fai have contributed to the collection of digital data for the Rideau Canal, a World Heritage Site in the heart of Ottawa.
 Other collaborations include work with partners in Ecuador, Germany, the UAE and South Korea with the goal to co-create solutions and support decisions around preventive conservation, especially for communities facing pressure or risk.

 For Santana, heritage is not only about preserving buildings; it’s also about memory, identity and justice.
-He highlights the value of Indigenous and traditional knowledge systems with regards to reconciliation.
+He highlights the value of traditional knowledge systems.
 A key challenge he will address is how to effectively document and monitor this valuable, often immaterial, information for future generations.

 “There’s many things that weren’t talked about,” says Santana.
 “Where people lived, what the landscape meant.
 That knowledge needs to shape how we use technology now.”

 Heritage is layered and complex; what one group celebrates, another may mourn.
-Sanatana stresses the importance of addressing contested narratives through respectful dialogue.
+Santana stresses the importance of addressing contested narratives through respectful dialogue.

 Training Tomorrow’s Leaders